 Figure 13.
-Distribution of local authorities according to the number of children recorded in category 'sexual abuse' per 10,000 child population in Wales, at 31 March 2015
+Distribution of local authorities according to the number of children recorded in category 'sexual abuse' per 10,000 child population (0-17) in Wales, at 31 March 2017

-Data source: Performance Management of Children's Social Services data collection, Welsh Government.
-Figures at 31 March 2015.
-Excludes data from 8 LAs which were suppressed.
-Population figures (0-17) estimated at mid-2014.
+Source: Children Receiving Care and Support data collection, Welsh Government.
+Figures at 31 March 2017.
+Excludes data from 10 LAs which were suppressed.
+Population figures (0-17) estimated at mid-year.

-Wide variations are also visible in LA-level assessment of CSE risk, ranging from over 36 children at risk per 10,000 to no children at risk in 2015/6 (see Figure 14).
+Wide variations are also visible in LA-level assessment of CSE risk, ranging from over 30 children at risk per 10,000 to no children at risk in 2016/17 (see Figure 14).
+Unlike the data about children on child protection plans, the rate of children recorded at risk of CSE per 10,000 children has increased across the three-year period of analysis.
 This data is not available for Wales.

 ADCS (2016) collected data on CSE risk, finding an even greater variation ranging from 1.1 to 137.5 children at risk per 10,000.
-The highest rates were reported in areas where there had been recent high profile cases and in coastal towns.
-Whilst the majority of LAs attributed higher levels of referrals for CSE due to heightened awareness among professionals and the wider public, this is unlikely to account for variations where there are few, if any, cases identified.
+The highest rates were reported in areas where there had been recent high-profile cases and in coastal towns.
+Whilst the majority of LAs attributed higher levels of referrals for CSE to heightened awareness among professionals and the wider public, this is unlikely to account for variations where there are few, if any, cases identified.

 Figure 14.
-Distribution of local authorities according to the number of children assessed at risk of CSE per 10,000 child population in England, year ending March 2016
+Distribution of local authorities according to the number of children assessed at risk of CSE per 10,000 child population (0-17) in England, 2014/15-2016/17